go-surreal/som/docs/appendix/01_faq.md

 ### Can I use raw SurrealQL queries?

 Currently, SOM focuses on the type-safe query builder.
 Raw query support may be added in the future.
-For now, you can use the underlying SDBC client directly for raw queries.

 ### How do I handle database migrations?